 No is a decision.
 Yes is a responsibility.

 When you say no, you are only saying no to one option.
 When you say yes, you are saying no to every other option.
 This mindset shift has saved me from a lot of grief and drama lately.

 ♥ Cutting off from the world and spending a lot of time on my own

 As an introvert, I have been like this all my life.
-However, it is only recently that I have understood the needs why I love being so.
+However, it is only recently that I have understood the needs of why I love being so.
 This understanding has been the spark that helped me learn to spend my me-time, my solitude in carefree, open-hearted conversations with myself.

-It can be rather boring sometimes but the sheer comfort I feel in my own company is something that keeps me looking forward to the alone time.
+It can be rather boring sometimes but the sheer comfort I feel in my own company is something that keeps me looking forward to alone time.

 ♥ Actively working on my issues

 Each day of life is a struggle.
-It is our perspective and attitude towards life that defines where we go and we eventually become.
+It is our perspective and attitude towards life that defines where we go and who we eventually become.